 Whenever we encrypt any data, we need a simple key just to unlock it.
 Well, this key is everything.
 This key is the foundation of the security on the user’s front.
 And keeping it safe and secure is one of the most important tasks that a user needs to carry out on their end.
 A way of doing this is to create a backup of the key at different locations.
-This will eventually help in easing out a process of recovering the files in case they are lost.
-Just to remind you that EFS file encryption only works on the Pro, Enterprise and Education editions of Windows 10.
-Users of Windows 10 Home or even Windows XP Home or even Windows 7 Home are unsupported for this feature.
+This will eventually help in easing out the process of recovering the files in case they are lost.
+Just to remind you that EFS file encryption only works on the Pro, Enterprise and Education editions of Windows 11 and Windows 10.
+Users of Windows 11/10 Home are unsupported for this feature.

 We have seen how to encrypt or decrypt data with EFS Encryption.
 Now let us see how to back up your EFS encryption key.

 First of all, make sure that you have some files encrypted with EFS before you try to back up a key for it.

 Here, start by opening the Certificates Manager.
 You can do it by searching for it in the Cortana Search box or just hit WINKEY + R combination to launch start and type in certmgr.msc and then hit Enter.